tomsquest/tomsquest.github.io/_posts/2025-03-01-bigquery-streaming-typescript.md

 ---

 How to read from BigQuery in the fastest possible way?
 Let's explore three different ways, from normal to the fastest one I know.

 **TL;DR**
 - Fastest: stream using BigQuery Storage and **Avro**
 - Faster: stream using BigQuery Storage and **Arrow**
 - Normal: plain BigQuery stream
 - BigQuery Storage has some important limits ([see below](#limits))

+Code examples are written in TypeScript, fully typed.

 ## Start: no streaming at all